Ecological & Environmental Internship Program

 The Cache Creek Conservancy offers internships to college and university students or recent graduates.
 Our internship programs usually follow the seasons, Winter, Spring, Summer and Fall.

 Ecological and Environmental Interns assist Conservancy staff with habitat restoration for native wildlife and plants within the nature preserve and other sites along the lower Cache Creek watershed.

-The internship program has three distinct special project teams.
-Applicants are encouraged to select a project team in their application.
-Project teams are listed below.
+The internship program has three distinct special project teams (see below).
+Applicants are to select a project team in their application.

 The internship is unpaid; however, credit units may be available with the support of a faculty sponsor from your major department.